-The central focus of home economics education is the well being of people within the context of their personal, family, community and work roles.
-Home Economics education is about becoming independent, connecting with others and taking action towards preferred futures that support individual and family well being.
-Students bring together practical and cognitive capabilities and address increasingly complex challenges related to everyday living — for example, those challenges related to human development and relationships, food, textiles and shelter and their impact on physical, social and emotional health.
-Through their studies, students become empowered, active and informed members of society.
+Home Economics’ central focus is people’s well-being within the context of their personal, family, community and work roles.
+Home Economics education is about becoming independent, connecting with others and taking action towards preferred futures that support individual and family well-being.
+Students bring together practical and cognitive capabilities and address increasingly complex challenges related to everyday living — for example, those related to human development and relationships, food, textiles and shelter and their impact on physical, social and emotional health.
+Students become empowered, active and informed members of society through their studies.
 Home Economics education plays a significant role in supporting young people to participate effectively in changing social, cultural and economic times.

-At Ashdale Secondary College all Year 7 and 8 students will study a set course in Home Economics.
-In Years 9, 10, 11 and 12 they have the option to explore a variety of Home Economics courses.
+At Ashdale Secondary College, all Year 7 and 8 students will study a set course in Home Economics.
+In Years 9, 10, 11 and 12, they can explore a variety of Home Economics courses.

 Years 7-10 Home Economics

 - Year 7 Home Economics (compulsory course): Students complete a semester of studies in Textiles.
 They will learn basic hand-sewing skills in addition to machine-sewing.
 Students will design and produce several personalised projects.

 - Year 8 Home Economics (compulsory course): Students will investigate the basis of a healthy, daily diet by producing and sharing snacks and meals that are in keeping with the Australian Guide to Healthy Eating.